myseq/codename/README.md

 # codename

-Codename for notable vulnerability and exploit.
+A JSON file with codename for notable vulnerability and exploit.